Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 There are some features, however, which make living on the cruise much more desirable than being on land, with a team working around the clock to cook meals, put on entertainment, provide medical treatment, deliver mail, do the laundry, carry out maintenance and generally look after all those on board.

-Sharon said it's even the smallest jobs, such as the maintenance team knocking on everyone’s cabin door to do a check that all the televisions were working.
+Sharon says it’s even the smallest jobs, such as the maintenance team knocking on everyone’s cabin door to do a check that all the televisions were working.

 “Now, in life on land, the TV goes out, and then you get help.
 But these guys are proactive.
 They’re making sure all the TVs are fine.”